An Efficient Algorithm for Vertex Enumeration of Arrangement: Introduction

-Despite the attraction of the idea, the algorithm in Avis and Fukuda \cite{avis1991pivoting} should be upgraded from the following three major aspects: i) The chosen Criss-Cross rule and its valid reverse, unfortunately, do not satisfy a necessary and sufficient (if-and-only-if) condition, which fails the searching because it makes the pivoting either go to a loop or catastrophically skip some vertices. ii) The objective function is not necessary for the VE of an arrangement.
-Firstly, the objective function restricts the traversal of vertices, leading to more steps in complex arrangements.
-Secondly, the value of the objective function is unpredictable until reaching a vertex, requiring considering all vertices to optimize the objective function, which is more time-consuming.
-Thirdly, the pivot operation on a dictionary can be performed without the objective function, and neither the magnitude of the objective function nor the objective function itself affects our computation of the vertex coordinates based on the dictionary's basis or co-basis.
-Therefore, the objective function only serves as a guide during the pivot process, but in our study, this guidance can also be observed from the dictionary itself. iii) The Criss-Cross rule may not have a unique convergence, which introduces more operations in the VE problem and makes the algorithm difficult to organize.
+Despite the attraction of the idea, the algorithm in Avis and Fukuda \cite{avis1991pivoting} could be upgraded from the following three major aspects: i) The method for examining valid reverse pivots takes several steps, which is less efficient than an explicit if-and-only-if condition according to our analysis in Section \ref{sec:ca} and \hyperref[analysis_iff]{Appendix}. ii) The objective function is not necessary for the vertex enumeration of an arrangement.
+Firstly, the objective function restricts the traversal of vertices, resulting in more steps in complex arrangements.
+Secondly, the value of the objective function is unpredictable until a vertex is reached, which means that the objective function cannot be optimized until visiting all vertices.
+This is more time-consuming.
+Thirdly, the pivot operation on a dictionary can be performed without the objective function, and neither the magnitude of the objective function nor the function itself affects computing the vertex coordinates based on the dictionary's basis or co-basis.
+Therefore, the objective function merely guides the pivot process, however, this guidance can be directly captured from the dictionary itself. iii) Multiple optimal vertices or dictionaries may exist in the Criss-Cross rule, which introduces additional steps and storage.